 To avoid bank transfer fraud, you must therefore be vigilant in protecting your bank details.
 You must take specific measures.
 Not everyone in a company has the same knowledge about bank fraud.
 As a company manager, be sure to make your employees aware of the different techniques used by scammers.
 Thus, you draw everyone’s attention to the precautions to be taken to avoid bank transfer fraud.

 Secondly, you can restrict employee access to sensitive data to avoid any risk of leakage that could be used by fraudsters.
 Similarly, you should rely on double validation of transfers, use password protection strategies, etc..
-You also have to be careful with the change of bank details of the suppliers, because the RIB (Bank Identification Statement) scam is very common.
+You also have to be careful with the change of bank details of the suppliers, because the BIC (Bank Identifier Code) scam is very common.

 False supplier fraud